-Over the last few years I have become more involved in Biomimicry.
+Over the last eight years I have become more involved in Biomimicry.
 From August 2013 – August 2014 I served as the Biomimicry Fellows Coordinator for The University of Akron Biomimicry Research and Innovation Center (BRIC).
 In this role I coordinated UA biomimicry PhD Fellows and their corporate sponsors to improve communication and help facilitate collaboration.
 I also became a project manager, managing a joint Council Meeting between UA faculty and PhD Fellows, industry teams from Parker Hannifin, Sherwin-Williams, GOJO, Ross Environmental and members of Great Lakes Biomimicry, the first Founding Affiliate of Biomimicry 3.8 the world-renowned international biomimicry organization.
 I think the biomimicry “movement” is deeper than designing synthetics that emulate the natural system but is a unique way for biologists to come to the design table with engineers, business and marketing professionals, designers, artists and other scientists – ultimately changing the way we think about and develop our future world.
-Recently Biomimicry has received attention – being named one of the “Five Tech Trends That Can Drive Company Success” by Forbes.
+Ideally, we do this in a sustainable way.
+Biomimicry was named one of the “Five Tech Trends That Can Drive Company Success” by Forbes.
 Interest was so great, a detailed article on Biomimicry soon followed (see link HERE).
 For more information on Biomimicry follow the links above or check out Janine Benyus’ book (Biomimicry: Innovation Inspired by Nature) which inspired the movement (and me!).
 Janine also has two great TED talks (2005 Talk, 2009 Talk).

 Janine Benyus meeting one of the geckos at the University of Akron